Xiaomi announces Mi 9 worldwide release date and price

-After launching its Mi 9 flagship smartphone in China a week prior, Xiaomi has announced the device for worldwide markets at its press conference at MWC in Barcelona.
+After launching its Mi 9 flagship smartphone in China a week prior, Xiaomi has announced it will be coming to worldwide markets at its press conference at MWC 2019 in Barcelona.

 The Mi 9 device, succeeding the Mi 8, has some pretty impressive features, including its powerful cameras, but it remains to be seen if the Mi 9 will help Xiaomi achieve its goal of finally breaking into Western markets.